dan-lovelace/word-replacer-max/README.md

 # Developing

-After following the dependency installation instructions above, use the `start:*` commad to start a development server using a given manifest version.
+After following the dependency installation instructions above, use the `start:*` command to start a development server using a given manifest version.
 For version 2:

 ```